google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 #### Considerations around Admitting Subtypes

+**This feature has not been implemented.** It is not obviously a desirable feature, and hence it might not be implemented at all.
+The following explains why.

 When a *`targetMetadata`* on the form *`apiSelection`*&#42; is attached to a given class `C`, the effect is that reflection support is provided for the class `C` and for instances of `C`.
 However, that support can be